Notice: Our customer care center will be closed on Monday, May 25th, 2026 in observance of Memorial Day.

 Third-Party Liability

-Cyber incidents can lead to claims from clients, regulators or other affected parties.
-Policies may respond to lawsuits alleging failure to protect client data as well as regulatory investigations tied to privacy or data security obligations.
+Cyber incidents can lead to claims from clients or regulators, and policies may respond to claims alleging failure to protect sensitive information tied to privacy or data security obligations.

 Social Engineering and Funds Transfer Fraud